oschwengers/bakta/README.md

 2. discard spurious CDS via AntiFam
 3. Detection of UPSs via MD5 digests and lookup of related IPS and PCS
 4. Homology search of remainder via Diamond vs. PSC (coverage=0.8, identity=0.9)
+5. Execution of expert systems, *e.g.* AMR genes via AMRFinderPlus
-5. Combination of available IPS & PSC information favouring more specific annotations and avoiding redundancy
+6. Combination of available IPS, PSC & expert system information favouring more specific annotations and avoiding redundancy

 CDS without IPS or PSC hits as well as those without gene symbols or product descriptions different from `hypothetical` will be marked as `hypothetical`.